 - High levels of caffeine

-Tips for Reducing Swelling in the Feet and Ankles During Pregnancy
+Tips To Reduce Swelling in the Feet and Ankles During Pregnancy

 If edema is an unwanted part of your pregnancy, you can take some simple precautions and affirmative steps to keep the ankle and foot swelling to a minimum.